lijing-2008/raffle-gifts/README.md

 ## :dart: About

 Welcome to Raffle Gifts, it is a NFT game inspired by Asphalt 8, and developed on NEAR Blockchain.
 The game offers two user roles.
-As an Aministrator, you can mint NFTs into the prize poll.
+As an Administrator, you can mint NFTs into the prize poll.
 As a normal user, you can draw NFTs with spending some NEARs.

 ## :sparkles: Features